juanitotaveras/tacoboutaustin/PITCHME.md

 ---

 ## Juanito Taveras
 - I'm finishing college next week.
+I enjoy making multi-media content.
 - I worked mainly on front-end content.
 I made drawings and animations for the site, and wrote a lot of JSX code to put together our React components, such as Searching, Highlighting, and Loading components.

 ---